sofievargas/thesis-codex/README.md

 This will create a URL (i.e. https://homey-nonconvective-rueben.ngrok-free.dev ) .
 Then append /docs to access the Interactive API SwaggerUI

-To see the data visualization, navigate to http://127.0.0.1:5500/app/index.html
+To see the data visualization, navigate to the folder that index.html is located and double click.
+Alternatively, through VS Code right click index.html and select 'Open with Live Server' .

 **Example Postman Requests**